-Kitchens come in all shapes and sizes, but that doesn’t mean you have to compromise your aesthetic.
+Kitchens come in all shapes and sizes, but that does not mean you have to compromise your aesthetic.
 It just means that is it so important to pick out the right kinds of decor items when designing one.

-Good lighting is crucial in any size of kitchen, so you can properly cook and prepare food without sacrificing any ambience.
+Good lighting is crucial in any size of the kitchen, so you can properly cook and prepare food without sacrificing any ambiance.

 An organized sink zone is essential to keeping countertops clean and clutter-free no matter what size the kitchen.

-Large kitchen: if storage room isn’t a problem, try a clean-lined counter organizer to keep your sink area nice and tidy.
+Large kitchen: If the storage room is not a problem, try a clean-lined counter organizer to keep your sink area nice and tidy.

 No kitchen setup would be complete without a space-savvy pot rack to store your bulky cookware.

-Large kitchen: since square footage isn’t an issue, we recommend investing in a sleek but slender cookware stand to score some vertical storage opportunity in your kitchen.
+Large kitchen: Since square footage is not an issue, we recommend investing in a sleek but slender cookware stand to score some vertical storage opportunity in your kitchen.